 An alternative way is to recognize that in a problem like this, each sub-section of the path must be optimal in itself.
+This means that the problem has a recursive formulation i.e., it can be set up sequentially.
+We can thus solve the problem backwards starting from the last period.
+In any period, the remaining problem only depends on earlier actions through the "inherited" value of k.

-This means that the problem has a recursive formulation.
-For example, it the problem is over three periods, we can rewrite (1.1)
+For example, it the problem is over three periods (T=2) we can rewrite (5.1)

-We then solve the problem backwards starting from the last period.
-In period T-1 the remaining problem only depends on earlier actions through $k{T-1}$ .
-In the final period, the problem is trivial; simply set $c_2$ so that $k_3 = 0$ .
-In period T-1, we then want to solve s.t. $$k_2 = f(k_1, c_1)$$
+In the final period (2), the problem is trivial; simply set c_2 so that $k_3 = 0$.
+In period 1, we then want to solve s.t. $$k_2 = f(k_1, c_1)$$